svanegas/musicmixer/README.md

 * Download the library package from the official [ffmpeg download page].
 * Extract the files in the desired directory.
 * In a terminal, open the directory just extracted.
-* Run the following commands:
+* Run the following commands, (*make sure to have gcc compiler and nasm correctly installed*):
 ```sh
 $ ./configure
 $ make